- History of Salem PD

-Chief Dudley began his employment with the Salem Police Department when he was just 19- years-old in May of 1977.
+Chief Dudley began his employment with the Salem Police Department when he was just 19 years old in May of 1977.
 He began as a dispatcher and a year later in April of 1978 he was sworn in as a police officer and assigned to the patrol division.
-In July of 1983, he was assigned to the detective division where he spent 6 years as a general investigator and crime scene technician.
+In July 1983, he was assigned to the detective division where he spent 6 years as a general investigator and crime scene technician.

 He was promoted to Sergeant in April 1989 and assigned to the services division where he served on the planning committee that developed Salem Camp D.A.R.E.
 He would later serve as both assistant director and director of the camp.

-During his tenure he oversaw the construction of office space that would be leased to the federal Courts as an office for the 4th Circuit Court of Appeals which was located in the Police building.
+During his tenure, he oversaw the construction of office space that would be leased to the federal Courts as an office for the 4th Circuit Court of Appeals which was located in the Police building.
 The department saw many changes during this challenging time when the economy had taken a downturn and funds were limited for the department.
-A few of his accomplishments were the installation of a new modern Records Management / Computer Aided Dispatch system that included a mobile data system with electronic summons system, new duty weapons, alternate uniform for night shift and special events, the re-marking of the police vehicles, completing two successful re accreditation assessments in 2010 and 2014 , and the placing of markers for William Howard Thompson and Russell McCurry, 2 officers who lost their life serving the citizens of Salem.
+A few of his accomplishments were the installation of a new modern Records Management / Computer Aided Dispatch system that included a mobile data system with an electronic summons system, new duty weapons, alternate uniforms for night shift and special events, the re-marking of the police vehicles, completing two successful re-accreditation assessments in 2010 and 2014, and the placing of markers for William Howard Thompson and Russell McCurry, two officers who lost their lives serving the citizens of Salem.
 He is also proud of the regional cooperation that has been attained with the valley law enforcement agencies during his tenure particularly the Regional Drug Investigative Unit.

 Tim Guthrie began his employment in October of 1981 as a police officer in the patrol division.
 By 1985, he transferred to the services division where he served as a traffic officer and the department's Accident Crash Reconstructionist.
 In 1989, he was transferred to the detective division where he served as a narcotics and general investigator.

-Promoted to Sergeant in July 1995, Guthrie remained in the detective division were he oversaw the day-to-day activities of the department’s criminal investigations and records section.
+Promoted to Sergeant in July 1995, Guthrie remained in the detective division where he oversaw the day-to-day activities of the department's criminal investigations and records section.

 A graduate of the 220th session of the FBI National Academy in Quantico Virginia and the 23rd session of the Administrative Officer Management Program in Raleigh North Carolina, Guthrie attended numerous police training schools and seminars in police management and protocol.

-A Roanoke City native, Tim graduated from William Fleming High School and completed requirements for his AAS degree at Virginia Western Community College.
-In 1998, he earned his Bachelors of Science degree from Bluefield College, and his Master’s degree in Liberal Studies from Hollins University in 2013.
+A Roanoke City native, Tim graduated from William Fleming High School and completed the requirements for his AAS degree at Virginia Western Community College.
+In 1998, he earned his Bachelor of Science degree from Bluefield College, and his Master's degree in Liberal Studies from Hollins University in 2013.